abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 ![topic and partitions](https://i.imgur.com/NX0GAP3.png)

 ## Features
 **Replication**: it exists at every level.
-Cluster, Broker, Partitions are configured to be data replicated in a well configured kafka system.
+Cluster, Broker, Partitions are configured to be data replicated and fail-overs in place in a well configured Kafka system.

 **Messages** are just bytes of information to Kafka and its agnostic to their meaning.
 There is a component **Key** (numeric hash) that can be appended to a message which can then be used to decide the partition the message goes to using modulo operation i.e. `key_hash % N` where `N` is the number of partitions in the topic the message is destined to.

-There is another metadata often part of the message that is **Schema**.
-It indicates what kind of data the message contains i.e. JSON or XML etc to the consumer.
-This schema can be stored as Kafka Headers or we can decide specific topics for specific message types.

-**Offset**: the consumer tracks messages already processed using an integral number called _offset_ and it maintain its current count so that it can resume from that point in the future.
 The producer tries to uniformly distribute messages among all partitions.

+**Schema** is another optional metadata put in the message sometimes.
+It indicates what kind of data the message contains (i.e. JSON or XML etc) to the consumer.
+This schema can be stored as Kafka Headers or we can dedicate specific topics for specific message types.

+**Offset**: each consumer tracks messages already processed by it using an integral number called _offset_ and it maintain its current count so that it can resume from that point in the future if processing fails.

 **Retention**: there is a temp storage threshold (1GB per partition) or message TTL (7 days) after which they are deleted.